saptarshibasu/azure-study/README.md

 * Azure Load Balancer operates at layer four of the Open Systems Interconnection (OSI) model
 * Azure load balancer can be public or internal depending on whether a public or private IP is selected respectively
 * By default, Load balancer uses a Five-tuple hash.
+It provides stickiness within the same transport session.
 The hash includes:
   * Source IP address
   * Source port (changes for each new flow from the same source IP)
   * Destination IP address
   * Destination port
-  * IP protocol number to map flows to available servers
+  * Protocol type
 * Affinity to a source IP address is created by using a two or three-tuple hash
-* Packets of the same flow arrive on the same instance behind the load-balanced front end
 * Azure Load Balancer has an idle timeout setting of 4 minutes to 30 minutes.
 By default, it is set to 4 minutes.
 To keep the session alive, use TCP keep-alive

 ## Azure Firewall